Another record for US job openings; 10.9 million in July

 But the department’s Job Openings and Labor Turnover Survey (JOLTS) report showed that actual hiring dipped slightly to 6.7 million in July, from 6.8 million in June.
 Layoffs rose slightly to 1.3 million.

-Nearly 4 million people quit their jobs, up from 3.9 million in June.
+Nearly 4 million people quit their jobs, just shy of a record set in April, and up from 3.9 million in June.
 That suggests many Americans are confident enough in their prospects to seek something new.

+“Overall, employers continue to struggle to find workers with the right skills, and those willing and able to work continue to be very selective,” Contingent Macro Advisors said in a research note.

 The job market, however, appears to have lost some momentum since July.